Ankara: Sports

 As with all other cities of Turkey, football is the most popular sport in Ankara.
-The city currently has three football clubs competing in the second tier of Turkish football, the TFF First League: Ankaragücü, Gençlerbirliği and Ankara Keçiörengücü.
-Ankaragücü, founded in 1910, is the oldest club in Ankara and is associated with Ankara's military arsenal manufacturing company MKE.
+The city currently has one football club competing in the top flight of Turkish football, Gençlerbirliği.
+Ankara Keçiörengücü currently compete in the second tier of Turkish football, the TFF First League.
+Ankaragücü, founded in 1910, currently compete in the third tier, the TFF Second League.
+Ankaragücü are the oldest club in Ankara and are associated with Ankara's military arsenal manufacturing company MKE.
 They were the Turkish Cup winners in 1972 and 1981.
 Gençlerbirliği, founded in 1923, are known as the Ankara Gale or the Poppies because of their colors: red and black.
 They were the Turkish Cup winners in 1987 and 2001.
 Ankara Keçiörengücü also compete in this tier.
 They were founded in 1987, and bear purple and white colours on their home kit.
 Büyükşehir Belediye Ankaraspor also played in the Süper Lig until 2010, when they were expelled.
 The club was reconstituted in 2014 as Osmanlıspor but have since returned to their old identity as Ankaraspor.
 Ankaraspor currently play in the TFF Second League at the Etimesgut Belediyesi Atatürk Stadium.
 Gençlerbirliği's B team, Hacettepe S.K. (formerly known as Gençlerbirliği OFTAŞ) played in the Süper Lig but folded in 2023.
 Ankara Demirspor and Etimesgut Belediyespor also play in the TFF Second League.
 Ankara has a large number of minor teams, playing at regional levels, including Çankaya FK, Altındağspor, Mamak FK, Çubukspor, and Bağlumspor.

 In the Turkish Basketball Super League, Ankara is represented by Türk Telekom B.K., who play at the Ankara Arena.
 TED Ankara Kolejliler, MKE Ankaragücü, and OGM Ormanspor play in the second-tier Turkish First League.
 Türk Telekom became the fourth team in the country's history to participate in EuroCup finals (22-23).

 Halkbank Ankara is the leading domestic powerhouse in men's volleyball, having won many championships and cups in the Turkish Men's Volleyball League and even the CEV Cup in 2013.

 Ankara Buz Pateni Sarayı is where the ice skating and ice hockey competitions take place in the city.

 There are many popular spots for skateboarding which is active in the city since the 1980s.
 Skaters in Ankara usually meet in the park near the Grand National Assembly of Turkey.

+Handball

 The 2012-built THF Sport Hall hosts the Handball Super League and Women's Handball Super League matches scheduled in Ankara.

+The women's handball teams Yenimahalle Bld. and Ankara Yurdum compete in the Super League.